Spectra of generators of Markovian evolution in the thermodynamic limit: From non-Hermitian to full evolution via

-Schrödinger operators and their spectra are one of the central objects studied in mathematical physics.
-Indeed, spectral properties encode many important physical properties such as the speed of propagation as described by the RAGE theorem \cite{ruelle1969remark,amrein1973characterization,enss1978asymptotic}.

-Going beyond the closed system paradigm described by Schrödinger operators and unitary dynamics, a natural setting is that of Markovian time-evolution, described by a completely positive dynamical semi-group.
-These systems have been extensively studied from a quantum information perspective in particular by considering the generator of such evolutions, i.e. the Lindblad generator \cite{lindblad1976generators}.
+Spectral properties of the Hamiltonian encode many important physical properties of quantum systems, such as the speed of propagation as described by the RAGE theorem \cite{ruelle1969remark,amrein1973characterization,enss1978asymptotic}.
+Beyond the closed-system paradigm described by unitary dynamics, a natural setting is that of Markovian time-evolution generated by a completely positive dynamical semigroup with generator $\Li$.